Signs Of Jealousy What To Look For And What To Do About It

 Okay, those are the warning signs of jealousy, but what if you've got good reason to be jealous and suspicious?
 This is the tricky part.
 Let's explore the answer further below.

-Is It Ever Right And Healthy To Be Jealous And Suspicious?
+Is It Ever Right To Be Jealous And Suspicious?

 Jealousy and suspicion are pretty hard to avoid if your partner is flirting, hiding things from you, gone a lot--especially at night, or openly just spending a lot of time with someone they seem to prefer over you.
 How would you not feel jealous if that's going on?